Intrinsic Johnson-2MASS V-Ks Colors of B9V-M4V Field Stars

 In order to extract unreddened V-Ks colors from the Hipparcos-2MASS catalog, only stars with parallaxes greater than 13.33 mas and relative parallax error less than 12.5% were included (d < 75 pc), to select those stars ostensibly within the "Local Bubble" which should have negligible reddening.

-The listed V-Ks color is the mean of the median, Chauvenet-clipped mean, and probit mean.
+The listed V-Ks color for the "HIP" and "CNS3" samples is the mean of the median, Chauvenet-clipped mean, and probit mean.
 The standard error is the mean of the standard error of the median and the standard error of the Chauvenet-clipped mean.
 The standard deviation is the mean of the standard deviation calculated using the Chauvenet-clipped sample, and using the probit method.
 These estimators are very resistant to the effects of outlier points.
-I only list statistical moments of V-Ks when there are either more than 3 stars/measurements, and the standard error is >0.1 mag.
+I only list statistical moments of V-Ks when there are either more than 2 stars/measurements, and the standard error is >0.1 mag.

 SpT V-Ks s.e.m.st.dev.
 N*s